Weak digestion

 - The pyloric sphincter will not open properly to allow the stomach contents into the duodenum.
 The food sits in the top of your stomach for too long and digests slowly.

 - Gas, burping and heartburn immediately after a meal.
-Bacterial and yeast overgrowth means that food is fermented instead of being digested, resulting in wind, gas and bloating.
+Yeast overgrowth means that food is fermented instead of being digested, resulting in wind, gas and bloating.

 - A tendency to get gut-sourced infections and parasites since acid is required to sterilise the contents of the stomach.